- Purchase and Content usage network errors are usually server-related issues.

 This is a network error, and it will prevent you from downloading new content, so in today’s article, we’ll show you how to fix it once and for all.

-How can I fix the Xbox Purchase and Content Usage network error?
+How do I fix the Purchase and Content Usage on Xbox One?

 1. Check if the Xbox services are running properly